To provide recommendations, a tracking process needs to collect user behavior on the customer's site. The most popular user events are:

 The user identifier is required in tracking requests, otherwise it is discarded from the tracking servers.

-The recommendation engine internally creates a hash of every user ID.
+The Personalization server internally creates a hash of every user ID.
 The original ID is not saved.
 It is still possible that the original ID appears in the log files for the debugging purposes but log files are purged regularly.
 The user ID is case sensitive.

 Persons responsible for the sales policy in place in your organization must decide what should be presented as recommendations on the website.
 In the eCommerce business you mostly have the possibility to track items based on: